Updated: Mar 16

 The BackTable Brief

-Acute urinary retention is frequently cited as the most common complication of prostatic artery embolization (PAE), but this finding might be overrepresented by studies in China.
+Acute urinary retention is frequently cited as the most common prostate artery embolization side effect, but this finding might be overrepresented by studies in China.
 Acute urinary retention seems to be a less common complication in the US, Europe, and South America.
 Dr. Isaacson only sees acute urinary retention when a patient is high risk prior to treatment.

-Dr. Isaacson cites ‘post-PAE syndrome’ as the most common complication of prostatic artery embolization.
+Dr. Isaacson cites ‘post-PAE syndrome’ as the most common PAE prostate complication.
 Post-PAE syndrome can collectively describe symptoms of urinary urgency, urinary frequency, dysuria, pressure in the pelvis, and/or pain in the pelvis.

-Other less common side effects of PAE include hematuria, hematochezia, and hematospermia.
+Other less common PAE side effects include hematuria, hematochezia, and hematospermia.

 Disclaimer: The opinions expressed by the participants of the BackTable Podcast belong solely to the participants, and do not necessarily reflect the views of BackTable.